Browse Tutorials

 );

-Now for this route, routing engine will consider only those URLs which have controller name with H prefix and action name should be only Index or Contact like as http://example.com/Home/Index, http://example.com/Home/Contact and http://example.com,http://example.com/Home else it will considers that url is not matched with this route.
+Now for this route, the routing engine will consider only those URLs which have a controller name with an H prefix and the action name should be only Index or Contact like as http://example.com/Home/Index, http://example.com/Home/Contact and http://example.com,http://example.com/Home else it will consider that URL is not matched with this route.

-You are little bit confused why it will consider the http://example.com,http://example.com/Home URLs ?.
-It will also consider both these since route constraints is checked after the provided default values for controller and action.
-In above route default values for controller and action are Home and Index so these two URLs will also be matched.
+You are a little bit confused as to why it will consider the http://example.com,http://example.com/Home URLs ?.
+It will also consider both these since route constraints are checked after the provided default values for controller and action.
+In the above route default values for controller and action are Home and Index so these two URLs will also be matched.
 Like this you can restrict the user according to your need.

 Note